dandi/dandi-cli/README.md

-  delete            Delete dandisets and assets from the server. digest            Calculate file digests download          Download a file or entire folder from DANDI. instances         List known DANDI instances that the CLI can... ls                List .nwb files and dandisets metadata. move              Move or rename assets in a local Dandiset and/or on... organize          (Re)organize NWB files according to their metadata.
+  delete            Delete dandisets and assets from the server. digest            Calculate file digests download          Download a file or entire folder from DANDI. instances         List known DANDI instances that the CLI can interact ls                List .nwb files and dandisets metadata. move              Move or rename assets in a local Dandiset and/or on... organize          (Re)organize NWB files according to their metadata.